inls161/pandoc-practice/example.md

 * * *

-GitHub Username:
+* GitHub Username: mikerw
-Team name:
+* Team name: Eureka
-Today's date:
+* Today's date: 7/6/16

-What tools have you we worked with so far in this class?
+# What tools have you we worked with so far in this class?
+1. GitHub
+2. Codeanywhere
+3. Different fun languages
+4. Jekyll

-Which have you found most potentially useful?
+## Which have you found most potentially useful?
+*GitHub*

-Why?
+### Why?
+*Because you can do so many things with it!
+Like share work and create blog posts*

-What tools have been the most difficult to learn?
+# What tools have been the most difficult to learn?
+1. GitHub
+2. Codeanywhere

-Why have they been particularly difficult to learn and use?
+## Why have they been particularly difficult to learn and use?
+*To me, it was difficult learning how to push and pull between the two, wanting something in one to show up in the other, and also learning how to move work done in the testing branch to GitHub.*

-What tools would you like to learn more about?
+# What tools would you like to learn more about?
+1. GitHub
+  1. *In the context of making websites.*
+2. Codeanywhere
+  1. *In relation to GitHub.*
+3. Languages

 * * *